 Discuss motorcycle safety and proper riding techniques with passengers.
 Cover these basics:

 - Don't mount the bike until the kickstand is up and the driver says to do so.

 - Wrap your hands around the driver's waist to hold on.

 - Keep your legs clear of the hot exhaust.

 - Avoid sudden movements that could affect the bike's handling.

 - Keep your feet on the footrests at all times—don't put them down at a stop.

-Also learn more about how to prevent motorcycle accidents with our from State Farm®.
+Also learn more about how to prevent motorcycle accidents with our motorcycle safety tips from State Farm®.